craftingcity/The-Known-World/World Notes/Prime Material - Alaturmen/Rough Lore/Prime Timeline.md

 [[The Grey Ordeal]] unite the nations for peace and cooperation given limited resources available.
 A city is created in the center of the nations under the (perhaps unimaginitive) name [[Coalition City]]. [[The Guilds]] make sure nothing gets out of hand, but are weakened by animosity between the nations (see [[Politics of Coalition c.
 078AF - 092AF]] for a written account).

+The southern states born of rebelion gather together as [[The Democratic Combine of Peoples]].

 date: 084AF
 title: [[Three Nation Highways]]
 content: